travisdev1/travis/.project-docs/CONTRIBUTING.md

 A maintainer will reply asking for more information or they will assign the ticket to you.
 When you are assigned a ticket, this means you are approved to work on it.

+### Inactive tickets

+Sometimes, an assignee of a ticket may no longer have time to work on a ticket.
+**After five days of no updates, a ticket can be reassigned by a project maintainer.**
+This DOES NOT mean all tickets must be solved in five days.
+It DOES mean if an assignee does not respond to new comments in a ticket after five days of their last comment, it can be re-assigned.
+This helps to keep tickets open and available for those who have time to work on them.

+If you are working on a ticket and more than five days have passed since your last comment, please give an update when possible.

 ## Submit a pull request